This is information from Chapter 1 of your text, with some

 “Computer-Generated Imagery” in your favorite movie.)

-- The earliest form of dynamic web page.
+- The earliest form of dynamic web page: Can respond to input

 - The file the URL refers to is a program instead of text.